kevinmonisit/Text-to-Anki/README.md

 [New line]

 When used, the text file is converted into a "field 1; field 2; field 3; field n..." format which can be imported to desktop Anki, a space-repetition memory program.

+Add the line 'INGOREUP' to ignore all entries (questions) above the line a text file.